This article contains information on how to afford a U.S. college as an international student in the year 2023.

 When U.S. citizens want to attend college, they’re encouraged to fill out the Free Application for Federal Student Aid form.
-This form can line them up with grants and other money that can make college more financially feasible to them.
+This form can line them up with grants and other money that can make college more financially feasible for them.
 International students aren’t eligible to receive money from this source.

-To land financial aid, international students should look for scholarships at their university, through private companies, or non-profit organizations.
+To land financial aid, international students should look for scholarships at their university, through private companies, or through non-profit organizations.
 Students should search online for any other scholarships they aren’t aware of.
 It’s also possible to get a private student loan, especially if the student has a co-signer who lives in the U.S. But it is more difficult to find companies willing to lend money to international students.

 Students can also ask their university about work-study opportunities, or they can consider going to a community college for two years before transferring to a four-year college.
 That can save thousands of dollars.